motart/ai-bug-triage-agent/README.md

 ## Features
 - **Jira Integration** – Retrieve open bugs from a Jira project using the REST API.
-- **Code Analysis** – Analyze bug titles and descriptions and locate affected files using the GitHub code search API to generate a suggested fix (placeholder logic).
+- **Code Analysis** – Analyze bug titles and descriptions with an open source language model and locate affected files using the GitHub code search API to generate a suggested fix.
 - **Version Control Support** – Connect to GitHub or Perforce and create GitHub pull requests or Swarm reviews.
 The version control system is set with `VCS_TYPE` and the review platform with `REVIEW_PLATFORM` (use `github_pr` for